MATLAB Tutorial - An introduction for beginners

 Loops are used for program flow control, so that statements can be executed repeatedly, as long as an execution condition is met.
 MATLAB has two loop commands: while loop and for loop.
 For additional control of the loop execution, the commands break and continue are used: break allows you to exit a loop if a given condition is fulfilled, with continue you can skip loop steps depending on a condition.

-For loops have a more compact syntax and are used frequently when working with tables and matrices, while loop are used when there is a more general loop condition, for example input validation.
+For-loops have a more compact syntax and are used frequently when working with tables and matrices.
+While-loops are used when more general loop conditions apply, for example input validation: as long as an user does not enter a required input format, he is asked to repeat his input.

 While Loop